LJPZebra/OLU/1P_Multicolor_System.md

 * Troubleshooting:
     * Your image is not sharp homogeneously across the field of view: The light-sheet might be tilted with respect to the focal plane of the detection objective.
 In this case you can correct this by tilting slightly the entire unit.
 For this, unscrew slightly screws that fix the unit via the adapter plate to the microscope translation stage.
 Insert a thin paper partly between the adapter plate and the stage such that the unit gets tiltited in the correct direction once you refix the screws.
 Repeat this procedure until your image is in focus across the entire field of view.

-## Photos of the system in combination with an electrophysiolgy system:
+## Photos of the System in Combination with an Electrophysiolgy System:

 <img width="200" alt="BraintegrationSetup" src="https://user-images.githubusercontent.com/38736127/191005334-d6b4648a-3c93-444d-b89d-bb6020adbc93.png">

 <img width="200" alt="ZoomOnLightsheetUnit" src="https://user-images.githubusercontent.com/38736127/191005465-878de37b-74be-4a11-a2f8-290c814e2811.png">

-## Example recordings:
+## Example Recordings:

 Using the green laser.
 Shown is a high resolution recording of a zebrafish brain (6dpf) with a pan-neuronally expressed red calcium indicator (elav3-jRGECO):

 https://user-images.githubusercontent.com/38736127/186108000-6d6c7374-28b0-485f-a63a-da5b19ce9631.mp4

-## A conference talk presenting the system:
+## A Conference Talk Presenting the System:

 [<img width="400" alt="AlignmentTutorial" src="https://user-images.githubusercontent.com/38736127/191006948-0e3d6564-67da-4839-9c7a-1fb6fe2ec224.png">](https://www.youtube.com/watch?v=7h87vXg7FHM)

-## Upgrade the one-photon unit into a two-photon system by using a hollowcore crystal fiber
+## Upgrade the One-Photon Unit into a Two-Photon System by using a Hollowcore Crystal Fiber

 [Click here for detailed instructions](2P-upgrade.md)